The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 T2 Shield Generator
 * Allowed to upgrade from my T1 shield gen.
 * Allowed upgrade to the T3 shield gen.
-* Allowed rebuild bonus on T2 and T3 wreckages.

 T3 Shield generator
 * Allowed T2 to upgrade into it.